BrendaG04/BrendaG04/README.md

 📚**About me!**:
   - CS student in my junior year at FSC in NY
-  - Passionate about sofwtare engineering, AI/ML, and data science
+  - Passionate about software engineering, AI/ML, and data science
   - AI Fellow at Break Through Tech Cornell University
   - AI Research Assistant working on digital twins and collaborative robotics
   - Brainstorming my own possible startup